 Triggers are the people, places, things and situations that give you the urge to smoke.
 On your quit day, try to avoid all of your triggers so you aren’t tempted to have a cigarette.
 When you drink, it’s harder to stick to your no smoking goal, so try to limit your alcohol intake when you first quit.
 If you usually smoke after meals, find something else to do instead to distract yourself from craving a cigarette.
 Get plenty of rest and east healthily - being tired can trigger you to smoke.

 Keeping busy is a great way to stay smoke free on your quit day and for a few days after.
 Keeping busy will help keep your mind off smoking and will distract your mind from cravings.
 These are some activities you could try when trying to quit smoking:

 You don’t need to rely on willpower alone to be smoke-free.
-Talk to your friends and family and let them know you are quitting and on what day; they can guide you through the rough stages and give you support in the run up and after.
+Talk to your friends and family and let them know you are quitting and on what day.
+Our Wellness Coaches can guide you through the steps to quit.
+Join Our LiveWell Facebook group for social support and encouragement.

 "It was touch and go at first - I got a bit grumpy when I was desperate for a cigarette.
 But then I reached the end of the week and I thought to myself, ‘I've done the first week!’".